MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/fundamental-concepts.md

 An Azure subscription serves several purposes.
 An Azure subscription is:

-- **A legal agreement.** Each subscription is associated with an [Azure offer](https://azure.microsoft.com/support/legal/offer-details) (such as a Free Trial or Pay-As-You-Go).
+- **A legal agreement.** Each subscription is associated with an [Azure offer](https://azure.microsoft.com/support/legal/offer-details), such as a Free Trial or Pay-As-You-Go.
 Each offer has a specific rate plan, benefits, and associated terms and conditions.
 You choose an Azure offer when you create a subscription.
 - **A payment agreement.** When you create a subscription, you provide payment information for that subscription, such as a credit card number.
 Each month, the costs incurred by the resources deployed to that subscription are calculated and billed via that payment method.
 - **A boundary of scale.** Scale limits are defined for a subscription.
 The subscription's resources can't exceed the set scale limits.
 For example, there's a limit on the number of virtual machines that you can create in a single subscription.
 - **An administrative boundary.** A subscription can act as a boundary for administration, security, and policy.
 Azure also provides other mechanisms to meet these needs, such as management groups, resource groups, and role-based access control.